iammouadagr/iammouadagr/README.md

 ==============================

-*   🖥️  Currently, I'm a mid-lever Software Engineer
+*   🖥️  Currently, I'm a mid-level Software Engineer
 *   🌍  I'm based in Montpellier, France
 *   ✉️  You can contact me at [moaguirar@gmail.com](mailto:moaguirar@gmail.com)